Ultimate Guide To WordPress RSS

 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-Tip #4 – Provide Your Own Directory Of RSS Feeds
+Tip #4 – Set Up Your Own Directory Of Feeds For Your Subscribers

-You can set up an RSS feeds list that allows your readers to subscribe only to content in specific categories, just like large online publishers …
+You can provide your own feeds page that allows readers to subscribe to content in specific categories, just like large authoritative sites …

-Link an icon like the one shown below to the URL of your feed and then create a table or a list of your feeds on a separate page …
+All you need to do is link a button icon to a feed URL and then create a table or a list of your category feeds on a separate page …

-If you need help with inserting tables into WordPress, go here:
+If you need help with creating tables in WordPress, go here:

-You can customize RSS in a number of ways, such as adding images to feeds, ads, etc. Some of these feed customizations require editing code.
+You can customize RSS in various different ways, such as adding images to feeds, ads, etc. Some of these feed customizations require editing code.

-WordPress allows different feed configurations without code editing skills.
-For example, here are some of the kinds of feeds you can display …
+WordPress allows you to configure a number of feed types without editing code.
+For example, here are just some of the kinds of custom feeds you can create …

 (Different Custom Feeds You Can Create Using WordPress RSS)